We’re Hiring!

 To Apply:

-To apply, please submit your resume and cover letter to District33Hiring@gmail.com.
-Please use the subject line “Community Advocate - Name.”
-Applications will be accepted and reviewed on an ongoing basis until the position is filled.
+To apply, please submit your resume and a brief cover letter to District33Hiring@gmail.com.
+Please use the subject line “Job Title - Name.”
+Please include your availability, preferred days/hours, and areas of interest in your cover letter.
+Applications will be reviewed on an ongoing basis until the position is filled.

-About Lincoln and the 33rd Council District: Lincoln represents the 33rd Council District, which stretches from Greenpoint down to Boerum Hill along the Brooklyn waterfront.
+About Lincoln and the 33rd Council District: Lincoln represents the 33rd Council District, which stretches from Greenpoint down to Brooklyn Heights along the Brooklyn waterfront.

 • Draft correspondence, briefings, talking points, presentations, and other materials as needed to address community concerns

-• Ability to multi-task and thrive in a fast-paced environment
+• Willingness to work flexibly and in a fast paced environment

 Additional Information: